5. Examples (*)¶

 5.1.7.
 Handling large datasets¶

-One of NEMOs weaknesses is also it’s strong point: programs must generally be able to fit all their data in (virtual) memory.
+One of NEMOs weaknesses is arguably also its strong point: programs must generally be able to fit all their data in (virtual) memory.
 Although programs usually free memory associated with data that is not needed anymore, there is a very clear maximum to the number of particles it can handle in a snapshot.
-By defaultfootnote{one can recompile NEMO in single precision and define {tt body.h} with less wastefull members} a particle takes up about 100 bytes, which limits the size of a snapshots on workstations.
+By default a particle takes up about 100 bytes, which limits the size of a snapshots.

 It may happen that your data was generated on a machine which had a lot more memory then the machine you want to analyze your data on.
 As long as you have the diskspace, and as long as you don’t need programs that cannot operate on data in serial mode, there is a solution to this problem.
 Instead of keeping all particles in one snapshot, they are stored in several snapshots of (equal number of) bodies, and as long as all snapshots have the same time and are stored back to back, most programs that can operate serially, will do this properly and know about it.
 Of course it’s best to split the snapshots on the machine with more memory